Auxilor/auxilor.github.io/docs/effects/all-filters/fully_charged.md

 # `fully_charged`

-Require the attack to be fully charged
+Require the attack to be fully charged (works with melee and bow attacks)

 # Example Config
 ```yaml